zhaochengw/WOW-AddOns-Classic/MacroToolkit/libs/LibTalentTree-1.0/README.md

 If C_Traits nodeInfo returns a zeroed out table, the table described below is mixed in.
 #### Syntax
 ```
-nodeInfo = LibTalentTree:GetNodeInfo(nodeId)
+nodeInfo = LibTalentTree:GetNodeInfo(nodeID)
-nodeInfo = LibTalentTree:GetNodeInfo(treeId, nodeId)
+nodeInfo = LibTalentTree:GetNodeInfo(treeID, nodeID)
 ```
 #### Arguments
-* [number] nodeId - The TraitNodeID of the node you want to get the info for.
+* [number] nodeID - The TraitNodeID of the node you want to get the info for.

 For backwards compatibility, the following syntax is also supported:
-* [number] treeId - TraitTreeID
+* [number] treeID - TraitTreeID
-* [number] nodeId - The TraitNodeID of the node you want to get the info for.
+* [number] nodeID - The TraitNodeID of the node you want to get the info for.
 #### Returns
 * [table] nodeInfo